iverson-lu/PVT-X/PC_Test_System_SPEC_v1.4.2.md

 - RunRequest MUST specify exactly one of suite, testCase, or plan.
 - nodeOverrides keys MUST match nodeId values in the target Suite; unknown nodeIds MUST cause validation failure.
 - nodeOverrides MAY be omitted.
-- environmentOverrides.env MAY be present and MUST merge with Suite.environment.env following the precedence: RunRequest.plan-level env (when executing under a plan) > RunRequest.environmentOverrides.env > Suite.environment.env > TestCase-level defaults > system defaults.
-The merged env applies to all nodes in the Suite execution.
-- sharedParameters is an optional JSON object (values MAY be JSON scalars, arrays, or objects).
-It represents global shared parameters available to all nodes.
-Engine MUST validate that keys are non-empty strings.
-Engine MUST surface the final sharedParameters bag in the run snapshot (manifest.json) and MUST NOT map it to specific nodeInputs unless a future explicit mapping field exists (none in v1).
-- All overrides are runtime-only and MUST NOT modify source manifests.
+- environmentOverrides.env MAY be present; it participates in Effective Environment as defined in section 7.3.
+Values MUST be strings; empty keys MUST fail validation.
+All overrides are runtime-only and MUST NOT modify source manifests.

 Suite-targeted example:
 ```json